 All applicable materials and tools, computer hardware and software, magazines, books and audiovisual means.

 NB: This course is NOT available in Usis.
-To register, visit the following link before 23/01/2018
+Registration 27th of October 2019– 14th of January 2020 To register, [visit] here

 This course is part of Practicum Artium.
 These courses are exclusively intented for students of Leiden University.